Here is how to disable RAC server (and client) side load balance, and the test:

 -q {TRUE | FALSE}

-Indicates whether AQ HA notifications should be enabled (TRUE) for this service
+Indicates whether AQ HA notifications should be enabled (

 -x {TRUE | FALSE}